-She thought, hmm.
+She thought.
 “Well, I know one, for instance, who started out life like a skilled songstress, but now she just works in marketing.”

 Again, I’m annoyed and I cringe.
-This is old news to me, and I tried again to tell this to the Clown, but all I could manage was: “What about like if let’s say I wanted to be a siren…”
+This is old news to me.
+I try again to tell this to the Clown, but all I can manage is: “What about like if let’s say I wanted to be a siren…”

 “Do you want to lead men to peril?”

 “Men and Women and Everyone.”